 Reverse logistics was traditionally defined as the process of moving a product from its point of consumption to the point of origin to recapture value or ensure proper disposal.
 It is one of the fastest developing fields of business logistics, with the result that it is continuously changing in scope and significance.
-Reverse logistics includes activities to avoid returns, to reduce materials in the forward system so that fewer materials flow back, and to ensure the possible reuse and recycling of materials.
+Reverse logistics includes activities to avoid returns, to reduce materials in the forward system so that fewer items flow back, and to ensure the possible reuse and recycling of materials and packaging.

 It is important to ensure that aid projects are handled in a responsible manner and that they do not end up causing long term damage to the very people and nations that they are intended to assist.

-Thinking in advance about long term effects of the aid that a humanitarian organisation is providing can save on money, time, operational challenges and long term environmental and other damage to developing nations.
+Thinking in advance about long term consequences of the assistance that a humanitarian organisation is providing can save money and time, reduce operational challenges, and minimize any possible environmental impacts.

-“Reverse logistics is the management of all the activities involved in the flow of goods, demand information and money in the opposite direction of the primary logistics flow, a reduction in the generation of waste, and the management of the collection, transport, disposal, and recycling of hazardous as well as non-hazardous waste in a way that maximises the long term profitability of the business.”
+“Reverse logistics is the management of all the activities involved in the flow of goods, demand information and money in the opposite direction of the primary logistics flow, including reduction in the generation of waste, and management of the collection, transport, disposal, and recycling of hazardous, as well as non-hazardous waste, in a way that maximises the long term profitability of the business.” - Link

 Types of Reverse Logistics

-- Destruction of spoilt food commodities and out of date pharmaceuticals.
+- Destruction of spoiled food commodities and out of date pharmaceuticals;

-- Movement of excess or over-supplied goods to other programs or donating to other organisations.
+- Movement of excess or over-supplied goods to other programmes or organisations.

 Aspects of Reverse Logistics

-How can Packaging make a difference?
-Where possible, packaging materials could serve dual purposes as in the case of large bladders, wooden pallets, cooking drums, fuel drums, etc. See examples below:
+Where possible, packaging materials could serve dual purposes as in the case of large bladders, wooden pallets, cooking drums, fuel drums, etc. Some examples are listed below.

 As goods are mobilised through various modes of transport in response to emergencies, the bracing in ship and rail containers can be done with “pillows” which are basically large bladders filled with air.